KILTprotocol/sdk-js/packages/did/README.md

 ### Claiming back a DID deposit

-As the creation of a full DID requires a deposit that will lock some funds from the balance of the creation tx submitter (which, once again, might differ from the DID subject), the deposit owner is allowed to claim the deposit back by deleting the DID associated with its deposit.
-This is one a full DID creation operation requires the tx submitter, which will be signed by the DID subject: to make sure that only the DID subject themselves and an authorised account are able to delete the DID information from the chain.
+As the creation of a full DID requires a deposit that will lock 0,1 KILT from the balance of the creation tx submitter (which, once again, might differ from the DID subject), the deposit owner is allowed to claim the deposit back by deleting the DID associated with its deposit.
+This is the reason why full DID creation operations require the tx submitter to be included and signed by the DID subject: to make sure that only the DID subject themselves and the authorised account are ever able to delete the DID information from the chain.

-Claiming back the deposit of a DID is semantically equivalent to deleting the DID, with the difference that the extrinsic to claim the deposit can only be called by the deposit owner:
+Claiming back the deposit of a DID is semantically equivalent to deleting the DID, with the difference that the extrinsic to claim the deposit can only be called by the deposit owner and does not require a valid signature by the DID subject:

 ```typescript
 import {